tesseract-ocr/tessdoc/NeuralNetsInTesseract4.00.md

 The initial implementation lacks the following:

 *   Big-endian support.
 The swaps are missing from the (De)Serialize methods of the new neural network code.
+See the related [issue](https://github.com/tesseract-ocr/tesseract/issues/518) for more information.
 *   There is a C++ implementation if the hardware does not have SSE and/or AVX, but the code could benefit from SIMD implementations for other hardware, such as ARM.
 See the new `arch` directory for where to insert the code.